 Sinensis doesn't grow as large as the other two cultivars; instead it grows very wide in a more rounded, weepy form.

 Sometimes parts of this plant will revert to green leaves rather than variegated.
-You can cut out the green or leave it for an unusual look.
+It's best to cut out the green.

 These are evergreen, fast-growers that prefer full to part sun.